Rozaimi Rahman

-Muhammad Rozaimi bin Abdul Rahman (born 6 October 1992) is a retired Malaysian professional footballer who plays as a striker.
+Muhammad Rozaimi bin Abdul Rahman (born 6 October 1992) is a Malaysian professional footballer who plays as a striker.
 He previously played for the defunct Sarawak, Sabah, Selangor, Kedah and Johor Darul Ta'zim II.

 Rozaimi is a former Malaysian international and made his debut for the country against Sri Lanka in 2012.
 He rose to national prominence when he scored 10 goals in five appearances in the 2013 AFC U-22 Asian Cup qualification tournament while playing for the under-23 team, making him top scorer of the competition.
 He was listed as one of the top ten Asian players of 2012 by ESPN.

 Club career

 Rozaimi began his career with Sarawak in 2010.
 He returned to Sabah in 2011 and made his Super League debut in 2–1 defeat against Terengganu.
 He scored his first Super League goal in away 1–1 draw against Perak.

 Rozaimi along with Sabah President Cup squad, as Sabah U-23 squad, also played in the 2012 Sukma Games football tournament in Pahang, where he and the team achieved gold medal when they defeat Perak 3–0 in the final after extra time.
 Rozaimi himself scored in the final, and also helped to create the two other goals.

 He agreed to join Selangor on a three-month loan for their 2012 Malaysia Cup campaign in August 2012, as Sabah failed to qualify for that tournament.
-On 4 September 2012, he score his only goal for Selangor in a 4-1 away win against Pahang.
+On 4 September 2012, he score his only goal for Selangor in a 4–1 away win against Pahang.

 Rozaimi joined Harimau Muda A for 2013 season on a loan.
 He did not play in any league in 2013 as Harimau Muda A were on a centralized training in Slovakia in a preparation for the 2013 Southeast Asian Games.
 He went back for Sabah for 2014–2015 season but his playing time was limited due to injury.
 Rozaimi ended his contract with Sabah in the 2015 season as he failed to fully recover from his injury.

 He joined Johor Darul Takzim in 2016 and the club help him to recover from his injury.
 He played for the feeder team from 2017 until 2020.
 He won the 2019 Malaysia Challenge Cup with Johor Darul Ta'zim II.
 In 2021, he join Malaysian Super League club Kedah, playing only 9 league matches.

+Management and amateur career

-He return to Sabah in 2022 and elected as a scout for Sabah.
+He returned to Sabah in 2022 and elected as a scout for Sabah.
 He also joined an amateur team Tuaran and featured for them in the SAFA Sabah Cup.
 He scored the winning goal in the final against Tawau.
+In the same year he also play for Machan F.C, an amateur club in Sarawak.
+They were crowned as the champion of 2022 Sarawak League central zone.
+In 2023, he played for RTD FC in the Sabah SAFA Tawau League where he was crowned as the top scorer.